mkramlich/portfolio/sw-eng-MikeKramlich.txt

 * **Valkyrie:** conceived, designed and coded an original strategy desktop GUI computer game, involving turn-based battles between fleets of starships in 2D space. also created all the graphical elements.
     tech: C, Windows

 * **Zodlogic Games:** I once built and ran a tiny indie computer game biz which sold access/license to games I made.
-There was a website with several Flash games, 1 web browser-based game (an early version of my Dead By Zombie) and I tired bringing 1 or 2 downloadable native/desktop games to market too (a separate version of Dead By Zombie, and Shattered Stars.)
+There was a website with several Flash games, 1 web browser-based game (an early version of my Dead By Zombie) and I brought up to 2 downloadable native/desktop games to market too (a separate version of Dead By Zombie, and Shattered Stars.)
     tech: Nginx, Django, Python, MySQL, PayPal, shell, Flash, ActionScript, JavaScript (JS), HTML, HTTP, DNS, Linux

 Testimonials